-The public will have the option of choosing from the three significant sites below (with one write-in wild card option).
+In February 2022, SF Heritage launched a public voting campaign to choose one of three significant sites (with one write-in wild card option).
 The top three candidates were chosen based on SF Heritage’s assessment that each would have a relatively “easy” path to recognition compared to other candidates in the neighborhood, as well as a diversity of building type.
-The winner of this public vote will be the focus of Visitacion Valley Heritage’s landmark campaign as the public choice.

 1298 Girard Street

 A great institutional building constructed in 1913 in the hills above Visitacion Valley, Station #44 possesses an attractive design and connection to the growth and development of the city.
 The fire department didn’t move in until 1915, waiting for the delivery of modern engine-driven apparatus (horses were finally on their way out).
 With its brick façade, intact cornice work, and triple inset balconies evoking an Italian villa, the integrity of Station 44 is very high.